sampsyo/cs6120/content/blog/2019-10-23-global-value-numbering/index.md

 <img src="twitter.jpg" width="500"/>

 What, you may ask, is value numbering, and how is it so mind-blowing?

-The basic premise of [value numbering][vn] is that we can make our code more efficient by removing duplicate computation during compilation.
+The basic premise of [value numbering][vn] is that we can make our code more efficient by making a distinction between _values_ (that is, computations) and the _variables_ the programmer happened to store each within.
+By focusing on the values themselves during compilation, we can keep the readability of the original code while unlocking convenient optimizations opportunities like removing duplicate computations.
 In particular, if we assign values to every “unique” piece of computation, we can save on work by only actually running that piece once.
 At every subsequent use, we can then refer to the already-computed value.